qooxdoo/qooxdoo/docs/core/classes.md

 The syntax for accessing static variables simply is `qx.test.Animal.someStaticVar`.
-Please note that `this.constructor` is not recommended because it always refers to the subclass of the object, and there can change change the implementation at run time.
+Please note that `this.constructor` is not recommended because it always refers to the subclass of the object, and therefore the implementation can change unexpectedly at run time.
 Always specify class names explicitly in static methods.

 You should also not use the `this` keyword in purely static classes, because static